 Rent receipts should include the period for which the rent is paid.
 This should tell you what date the rent is paid up to.
 You should ask for a rent receipt whenever you pay your rent.
-If you are not sure when your rent is paid up to you should contact the landlord or real estate agent and ask for a copy of your rent payment record.
+If you are not sure when your rent is paid up to you should contact the landlord or real estate agent and ask for a copy of your rent payment record (often called a rent ledger).

-You can only be given a notice for rent that is overdue.
+You can only be given a Notice to Vacate for rent that is overdue.
 You cannot be given a Notice to Vacate for not paying your rent in advance.
 If you are not 14 days in rent arrears at the time that you receive the Notice to Vacate then the notice is invalid.

-If you get into rent arrears and you are unable to make a payment, contact your landlord or real estate agent as soon as possible and tell them when you will be paying.
+If you get into rent arrears and you are unable to make a payment, contact the landlord or real estate agent as soon as possible and tell them when you will be paying.

 If you cannot pay the arrears in one payment, you should offer to pay them off over time (e.g. an extra $20 per week).
 Don’t offer to pay more than you can afford.
 Make the offer in writing and keep a copy—even if the landlord or agent doesn’t accept your offer, you can use your letter as evidence that you tried to resolve the problem.

-It is illegal for your landlord or agent to personally attempt to evict you.
-Only the police can evict you and even then, they must have a valid Possession Order and a Warrant of Possession from the Victorian Civil and Administrative Tribunal.
+It is illegal for the landlord or agent to personally attempt to evict you.
+Only the police can evict you and even then, they must have a valid Possession Order and a Warrant of Possession from the Victorian Civil and Administrative Tribunal (VCAT).

 There are also housing services that may be able to give you financial assistance if you are in rent arrears.
 You can find these services on 1800 825 955 (24 hours toll free).

-If the landlord or agent reject your offer or you are unable to make any payments, the landlord must follow the proper legal procedure if they want to evict you.
+If the landlord or agent rejects your offer or you are unable to make any payments, the landlord must follow the proper legal procedure if they want to evict you.